Water Damaged Hard Drive?

 Can data be recovered from a water damaged hard drive?

 Yes, often.
-Water itself doesn't immediately destroy data - the platters inside hold magnetic patterns that water alone doesn't erase.
+Water itself doesn't immediately destroy data; the platters inside hold magnetic patterns that water alone doesn't erase.
 The dangers are corrosion over time, contamination from dirty water, and shorting electronics if powered on while wet.
-Quick professional intervention produces strong results.
+Professional hard drive data recovery stabilizes the drive before normal power is applied.

 Should I dry out my water damaged hard drive?

-Counter-intuitively, NO. Drying allows contaminants to bond to platters and causes corrosion to accelerate as water evaporates.
-Keep the drive sealed in a plastic bag (or submerged in distilled water for flood cases) and ship to a professional immediately.
+Counter-intuitively, NO. Drying allows contaminants to bond to platters and causes corrosion to accelerate.
+Keep the drive sealed in a plastic bag and ship to a professional immediately.
+We have controlled drying and cleaning procedures that preserve data.

-How long do I have before my data is lost?
+How long do I have before water damage to a hard drive becomes irreversible?

 Which external drives are most commonly water damaged?

-WD My Passport and WD Elements Portable drives account for the majority of water damage cases we handle.
-These 2.5-inch portable drives travel in laptop bags and backpacks where coffee spills, rain, and flooding reach them first.
+WD My Passport and WD Elements Portable drives are common water-damage submissions because these 2.5-inch portable drives travel in laptop bags and backpacks where coffee spills, rain, and flooding reach them first.
 Modern Passport models use a native USB circuit board with no SATA interface; the USB controller is integrated directly onto the drive PCB and corrodes within hours of water contact.
-The main controller on that board performs AES-256 hardware encryption on every write, so there is no way to bypass the damaged board and read the drive via SATA.
-We repair the corroded PCB or transplant its encryption ROM to a donor board, then image the drive using PC-3000.
+The original board data and encryption ROM must be preserved before the drive can be imaged.
+We repair the corroded PCB or move the required ROM data to a donor board, then image the drive using PC-3000.
 If corrosion has spread to the read/write heads, a head swap in our clean bench restores platter access before imaging.

 Water damaged drive?
 Corrosion begins within hours.